nikhilnair31/brainFart/README.md

     - [ ] Find a way to get high res user icon
     - [ ] Allow for changing user ids?
 * AddIdea
+    - [ ] Add editable category tag to all posts
     - [ ] Have textarea height increase automatically
         - [x] Have inputtext element height increase for long texts
         - [x] Check why user context here shows null even though it prints in other scripts